sat-masters/docs/Business/ESA GSTP/GSTP Ansøgning.md

 Currently, standalone satellite operators must invest in ground station infrastructure to downlink data, which is _costly and inefficient_.
 Our product will remove the hassle of ground station management, make the downlink design process easier and cheaper, and enable **real-time data services** for LEO satellite operators.
 To realize this vision, we are applying for the GSTP program to develop a **Disruption Tolerant Networking (DTN) solution** as we believe that our solution plays a key role in the future **solar system internet**.
+The immediate goal is to collaborate with **European mega-constellations** and **Danish satellite manufacturers** for integration in upcoming missions.
+This will be the first step in our long-term vision of creating a **seamless, resilient, and high-throughput communication network** in space, making the barriers to entry in the satellite industry lower than ever before.

+[NO TIMELINE?]

 Maskinens forslag: